 The force that we can observe above the absolute zero pressure is called Absolute Pressure.

 There are different types of pressure gauge are available according to their internal mechanism and working.
 Their usage and applications depend upon the industry and situation.
 So, a few types of pressure gauge that we can observe around us are

 - Bellow Type

 - Diaphragm Type

 The pressure is defined as the ratio of the Force that exhibits over any fluid to the unit area.
 The force is measured in terms of Newtons and denoted by “N”, the area is measured in terms of meters and denoted by m2 (square meter).
 So, the unit of pressure is N/m2 (pronounce as Newton per square meter).

 The pressure gauge is simple in construction and sensitive in nature.
-The pressure gauge is installed in the path of fluid flows or fixed to the storage tanks.
-If it is fixed in the path of fluid flow, then the fluid will touch the pressure gauge and responses will be shown over the display with the help of an indicator.
-If the pressure gauge is fixed to the fluid storage tank then the fluid is allowed to move against the pressure gauge then due to its mechanism, the pressure gauge will respond and shows the value.
+It is installed in the path of fluid flows or fixed to the storage tanks.
+If it is fixed in the path of fluid flow, then the fluid will touch the gauge and responses will be shown over the display with the help of an indicator.
+If it is fixed to the fluid storage tank, then the fluid is allowed to move against it, then due to its mechanism, the gauge will respond and shows the value.

 The pressure can be observed in terms of N/m2 or MPa (pronounce as Mega Pascal) or even in Psi

 - It is simple in construction and can be used at every application of fluids.